Solskjaer refuses to rule out striker signing amid Kane rumours | Goal.com

 Asked if he could rule out United signing a striker this summer he replied: “No, of course I can’t.

-“Yeah, Edi (Cavani) signed but how many good strikers have we had?
-I can’t say we’re not signing a striker because we’re building towards a better squad.
-We’re nowhere near where we want to be.”
+"Yeah Edi (Cavani) signed but how many good strikers have we had at this club?
+And I can’t say we’re not signing a striker, of course not because we’re building towards a better squad.

+"We’re top three two years on the bounce but we’re still nowhere near where we want to be.
+Hopefully we’ll end up with a stronger squad at the start of next season and be more consistent and challenge the ones in front of us."

 What about Kane?